iterative/dvc.org/content/blog/2020-05-04-dvc-3-years-and-1-0-release.md

 development.
 I'm happy (and a bit nervous) to announce that a pre-release of a brand new DVC 1.0 is ready for public beta testing.

-You can install the pre-release version from the development branch (instruction on [our website](https://dvc.org/doc/install/pre-release)) or through pip:
+You can install the 1.0 pre-release from the master branch in our repo (instruction [here](https://dvc.org/doc/install/pre-release)) or through pip:

 ```dvc
 $ pip install --upgrade --pre dvc